BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Wish
     - Nature Power

 Adrienn battles us in Doubles, and their team is quite formidable.
 The fight will start on the Misty Terrain, which notably boosts their Dazzling Gleam offensively, and boosts the Sp.
-Def of all of their Pokemon by 1.5x.
-Combine this with two Pokemon that have Intimidate, and you'll be having a very hard time scoring knockouts.
+Def of all of their Pokémon by 1.5x.
+Combine this with two Pokémon that have Intimidate, and you'll be having a very hard time scoring knockouts.
 Granbull, Gardevoir, Togekiss, and the overlevelled Florges all function how you'd expect, but it's worth noting that Nature Power is activated via Prankster meaning Whimsicott can use Mist Ball with priority for free.
 You'll also notice that it has Tailwind - meaning it can change the field altogether to the Fairy Tale Arena, upon which all the Fairy type and Steel type attacks will be boosted and Whimsicott gets Prankster boosted Sacred Sword.
 Mega Mawile becomes even more of a threat as a result, as well.

 Although this team on these fields is particularly stacked, you do have some options.
 For one, you can usually get a free boost on the first turn with Wide Guard thanks to Rock Slide/Earthquake and Dazzling Gleam being oft used moves.
 Consider changing the field at first to Corrosive Mist Field if you can - it will cripple their team, but you do have to use Clear Smog, Poison Gas, or Smog twice to make that work.
 What tends to work better though is leaning fully into the Fairy Tale Arena - you can blow the mist away yourself, then utilize boosted Steel moves to tear their team apart.
 Mawile is still a difficult threat to deal with, so if you can get around Mawile with some Steel attackers in the back, that may be a winning strategy.